Summary

 Valuations

 Every three years the Fund's actuary is required to perform a valuation to review each employer's funding position and determine the required level of employer contribution rates.
-This is a key document, helping to ensure the fund has sufficient assets to meet its liabilities.
+The next valuation is in 2025, where the actuaries will determine the required employer contribution rates from 1st April 2026.
+The contributions rates will ensure that the Fund and its employers have sufficient assets to meet their liabilities.
+More details can be found on our Triennial valuations page.

 WPF 2022 Valuation Report (PDF, 1 MB)(opens new window)